coldclimate/omnomfrickinnom/_posts/2015-11-01-sweet-sour-pork.markdown

 4. Add the onions and cook until translucent
 5. Add the peppers and a couple of spoonfuls of pineapple chunks
 6. Slake the cornflour with pineapple juice, add ketchup and vinegar.
-7. Once the peppers have softened slightly turn the heat up a bit and add the sauce (it looks vile at this point)
+8. Once the peppers have softened slightly turn the heat up a bit and add the sauce (it looks vile at this point) and a heaped teaspoon of grated ginger.
-8. Stir like crazy.
+9. Stir like crazy.
 The sauce will thicken, try to make sure it doesn't catch.
+10. Add spring onions at the last moment.

 ## Results